-As director of the Network for Public Health Law-Eastern Region, Kathleen Hoke, J.D., draws on her 12 years of experience as director of the Legal Resource Center for Public Health Policy at the University of Maryland Carey School of Law, a position she continues to hold.
+As director of the Network's Eastern Region Office, Kathleen Hoke, J.D., draws on her many years of experience as director of the Legal Resource Center for Public Health Policy at the University of Maryland Carey School of Law, a position she continues to hold.
 Since 2002, Kathleen has directed the Center, working with state and local health officials and legislators on developing and implementing tobacco control, obesity prevention and injury prevention policy.
-Through her membership in the Tobacco Control Legal Consortium, Kathleen contributes to the national discussion on tobacco regulation and has authored legal synopses published by TCLC and filed petitions with the Food and Drug Administration requesting the agency to take a more flexible approach to regulating nicotine replacement therapy and to expand regulatory power over cigars.
+Through her membership in the Tobacco Control Legal Consortium (TCLC), Kathleen contributes to the national discussion on tobacco regulation and has authored legal synopses published by TCLC and filed petitions with the Food and Drug Administration requesting the agency to take a more flexible approach to regulating nicotine replacement therapy and to expand regulatory power over cigars.
 Kathleen has also filed amicus curiae briefs with the Supreme Court in two tobacco cases, Rowe v.
 New Hampshire Motor Transport and Altria v.
 Good.
 Kathleen’s work in obesity prevention and injury prevention has focused on Maryland state and local policies, including legislation requiring all vehicle occupants to wear a seatbelt and mandating that childcare facilities serve only healthy beverages to children.
 Kathleen is a Law School Professor at the University of Maryland Carey School of Law teaching public health law courses, including a Clinic through which students contribute to the work of the Network and the Center.
 Prior to joining the School of Law, Kathleen was an assistant attorney general in Maryland, an associate at Piper & Marbury (now DLA Piper) and a law clerk to the Honorable Lawrence F. Rodowsky on the Maryland Court of Appeals.
-A 1992 graduate of the School of Law, Kathleen is continually amazed at the high quality of today’s law students.
-A long-distance runner and triathlete, she has one son, three stepchildren and a granddaughter.

 Chief of Staff